1998 Townsville floods: Floods

 Black River was badly hit with 48 homes being uninhabitable, 14 homes destroyed and 8 being washed out to sea when the river broke its banks and at Bluewater 40 homes were badly damaged, while 5 other homes in the city had been destroyed plus 100's flooded, phones were out in most parts the city and fallen power lines and flooded substations cut power to around 50% of homes.
 A landslide, estimated to be 20,000 cubic meters destroyed 12 and damaged 6 units on a Magnetic Island resort and another landslide destroyed a million dollar home on Stanton Terrace and boulders were also loosened on Castle Hill and rolled down into Stuart Street in the CBD.
 Townsville was declared a state of emergency that night.

 Rain had eased a little by the 11th but still had some heavy rain pass through, Ex-Cyclone Sid, a weak surface low was still just to the north of Townsville during Monday 12 January and by midday the trough had redeveloped again and heavy rain moved into the city for the rest of the day.

 With many businesses closed due to the weekend damage, the new lot of rain caused a complete shutdown of the city and many workers battled renewed floodwaters trying to get home, even emergency workers had to abandon cleanup work for the rest of the day.
 On the 10 and 11 January, Townsville airport recorded 549 mm in 24 hours and from the 11th and 12th through to the 9 am the 13th 245 mm fell, giving a 3-day record of 794 mm.
 The period of the 10th to the 11th has since been dubbed the 'Night of Noah' by Townsville residents.
-Other areas around the city had readings of 895 mm up to 1300 mm.
+Other areas around the city had readings from 895 mm up to 1300 mm.